top of page

 The verb 'ferret' in the sense of searching or seeking out something with great persistence or determination has its etymological roots in the domesticated ferret, a small carnivorous mammal used in hunting.
 The word 'ferret' itself comes from the Old French word 'furet,' which is a diminutive form of 'furon,' meaning 'thief' or 'robber.'
 Ferrets were historically employed for their ability to chase prey out of burrows and holes, and their tenacity in hunting made them symbolic of relentless pursuit.
 Thus, to 'ferret out' something implies a thorough and persistent search, often involving the uncovering of hidden or elusive information, much like a ferret hunting for its quarry.

-Quiz: Find the meaning of the verb ferret:
+Find the correct meaning of the verb ferret:

 Try Again!